 That fall, Kelly released two standalone holiday songs: "Under The Mistletoe" with country singer Brett Eldredge, and a cover of "All I Want For Christmas Is You," originally by Vince Vance & the Valiants.
 In January 2021, Kelly appeared in another duet, this time with The Voice winner Jake Hoot on his single, "I Would've Loved You."

 In December 2020, while talking to Garth Brooks on The Kelly Clarkson Show, Kelly revealed a new song title: "Rock Hudson," which references her 2015 song, "Piece By Piece."
 We can't wait to hear this one!

-The new album is expected in summer or fall 2021.
+Kelly's (secular) new album is expected sometime in 2022.